 TBH, these sunflowers are a bit mysterious.
 They’re here, bursting through the ‘gram one weekend, and pretty much gone the next (okay, it’s a little longer than that, but we’ll talk more about it below).
 One year you can see them from the parking lot, and the next you need knee-high boots and a sixth sense to find a single field of them.
 There’s almost no detailed information about them in any media outlet or website, including the state’s Forks on the River Wildlife Management Area site and the city’s Urban Wilderness site for Fork on the River.
 What’s up, sunflowers?!
-Good news: we’re here to tell you exactly what’s up with those elusive South Knoxville sunflowers.
+Good news: we’re here to tell you exactly what’s up with the South Knoxville sunflowers.

 You’ve got about 3 weeks to get into the sunflower fields at Forks on the River, starting in early July.
-Of course, heat, rain and all those mother nature things affect how long the sunflowers last – but if you wait until August to see them, you’re probably going to be out of luck.
+Of course, heat, rain and all those mother nature things affect how long the sunflowers last – but if you wait until August to see them, you’re going to be out of luck.

 And here’s the big catch: Forks on the River only plants the 70 acres of wildflowers every other year.
 So, if it’s an odd numbered year, you get to frolic in fields and fields of them; but if it’s an even numbered year, there might only be a few acres here and there throughout the 650-acre preserve.